DelroyBarnies99/LoginAndRegistrationFinal/README.md

 1. Import the project into spring tool suite with java ee enabled.
 2. Make sure all dependencies and starter poms are imported in the "pom.xml" file.
-3. Create the mysql database with the name loginandreg.
+3. Create the mysql database with the name as "loginandreg".
+4. Make sure the username for the database is set to "username" and password as "password".
 4. Right click on the project and select run as spring boot project.
 5. Go to your default browser and search for "http://localhost:8080/createAccount" to create your first account.